-HVAC units and distribution systems are an integral part of the cabin climate control function.
+HVAC units and distribution systems are an integral part of the cabin climate control function within commercial vehicles.
 To ensure the comfort of the occupants, i.e. drivers and the passengers, the right amount of conditioned air at desirable temperature and humidity levels should be delivered to the target locations.
-Adequate flow delivery is also important for the safe operation of a vehicle that requires proper demist and defrost capabilities.
+Adequate flow delivery is also important for the safe operation of a commercial vehicle that requires proper demist and defrost capabilities.

 At the same time, the energy required for the flow delivery should be minimized for better fuel economy, while the adverse effects of the associated acoustic noises should be limited.
 To achieve these goals, the designs of the ducts and the registers as part of climate control system are carefully evaluated and optimized for greatly varying ambient conditions as part of vehicle development process.